thanhnguyen123-dev/Recycling-Android-App/items/report.md

 ## Summary of Known Errors and Bugs

-*[Where are the known errors and bugs?
-What consequences might they lead to?]*
-*List all the known errors and bugs here.
-If we find bugs/errors that your team does not know of, it shows that your testing is not thorough.*

 1. Initial Loading time
     - Opening the Main Page for the first time causes a delay of around 5 seconds as firebase downloads the required data.
-2. ...

 <br> <hr>